kshedden/Earth.jl/README.md

 The following example fits an additive model using two explanatory variables.
 The additive contribution of X1 is quadratic and the additive contribution of X2 is linear.
+Setting `maxorder=1` fits an additive model with no interaction between X1 and X2.

 ````julia
 using Earth, Plots, StableRNGs, LaTeXStrings, Statistics, Printf